dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 With the [Blazor WebAssembly hosting model](xref:blazor/hosting-models#blazor-webassembly):

-* The Blazor app, its dependencies, and the .NET runtime are downloaded to the browser.
+* The Blazor app, its dependencies, and the .NET runtime are downloaded to the browser in parallel.
 * The app is executed directly on the browser UI thread.

 The following deployment strategies are supported: